PortNLP/mLongRR/README.md

 # Multilingual Evaluation of Long Context Retrieval and Reasoning (mLongRR)

-This repository contains the materials for our paper, [Multilingual Evaluation of Long Context Retrieval and Reasoning](https://aclanthology.org/2024.mrl-1.18/) presented at MRL 2024 (@EMNLP).
+This repository contains materials for our paper, [Multilingual Evaluation of Long Context Retrieval and Reasoning](https://aclanthology.org/2024.mrl-1.18/) presented at MRL 2024 (@EMNLP).
 The scripts and the notebooks can be used to reproduce the experiments with your dataset.

 ## Authors